 - Since the plates are static, we share the same source.
 That way I can be absolutely certain we share the same observations.
 There is no possibility that I am not seeing what the student sees.
 Note that I teach my online cast drawing students how we can mitigate that problem by properly photographing their setups.

-- I’ve digitally restored the plates that I provide with the Free Guide, and others I might occasionally give my students.
+- I’ve digitally restored the plates that I might give my students.
 That way they can avoid the issues associated with the age of the originals.

 - The plates I provide are equally sized to the originals and I ask that my students print them at that size.